TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/deploy/install-tyk-enterprise-portal/install-portal-using-docker.md

 -p 3306:3306 \
 mysql:5.7 --character-set-server=utf8mb4 --collation-server=utf8mb4_unicode_ci --sql-mode=ALLOW_INVALID_DATES
 ```
+{{< warning success >}}
+**Note**

->**Note**: The above MySQL configuration is an example.
-You can customize deployment of your MySQL instance.
+The above MySQL configuration is an example.
+You can customise deployment of your MySQL instance.

-> Please refer to [the MySQL documentation](https://dev.mysql.com/doc/refman/5.7/en/charset-applications.html) for further guidance.
+Please refer to the [MySQL documentation](https://dev.mysql.com/doc/refman/5.7/en/charset-applications.html) for further guidance.
+{{< /warning >}}

 #### Create an environment variables file
 Creating an environment variables file to specify settings for the portal is the next step.
 This is optional, as you can alternatively specify all the variables using the -e option when starting your deployment.

 Here is an example of a sample environment file.
-For a comprehensive reference of environment variables, please refer [the Configuration section]({{< ref "/content/product-stack/tyk-enterprise-developer-portal/deploy/configuration.md" >}}) in the Tyk Enterprise Developer Portal documentation.
+For a comprehensive reference of environment variables, please refer to the [configuration]({{< ref "/content/product-stack/tyk-enterprise-developer-portal/deploy/configuration.md" >}}) section in the Tyk Enterprise Developer Portal documentation.
 ```ini
 MYSQL_ROOT_PASSWORD=sup3rsecr3t
 MYSQL_DATABASE=portal